POST-ARREST & CONVICTION RELIEF

 Existance of new evidence

-Motion for Transfer of Supervised Release
+Motion for Transfer of Probation or Supervised Release

 As such, it is important for the attorney representing the individual who desires a transfer to prepare and argue a thorough motion that provides compelling reasons why the court should grant the motion to transfer.